 Is the DEng eligible for a Post-Graduation Work Permit (PGWP)?

-No. As a specialized professional doctorate with a non-standard credential structure, it does not meet current IRCC criteria for PGWP eligibility.
+No. The DEng does not currently meet IRCC criteria for PGWP eligibility.

-How much time will I need to spend on the program?
+How much time will I need to commit?

-Approximately 10–15 hours per week, depending on assignments and research.
+Approximately 10–15 hours per week, depending on where you are in the program.

 Do I need to live in Victoria?

-No. Most activities are online.
-Conferences may be held in Victoria or at other select locations.
+No. Residencies take place three times per year and may be held in Victoria or other select locations.

 How can I prepare before applying?